-The City proactively addresses any potential fair housing issues that may arise as a result of development standards and city policies through ongoing review of land use policies, permitting practices, and building codes to ensure compliance with state and federal fair housing laws, including reviewing and amending specific definitions and zone districts as necessary, most recently in 2011, 2017, and 2020.
+According to the 2020 TCAC/HCD Opportunity Maps, there are not any Low Resource areas in the City of Rocklin; however, beyond access to resources, fair housing issues include housing design that make it inaccessible to an individual with a disability, discrimination against race, national origin, familial status, disability, religion, or sex when renting or selling a housing unit, addressing housing needs disproportionately across the City, and more.
+The City proactively addresses any potential issues that may arise through ongoing review of land use policies, permitting practices, and building codes to ensure compliance with state and federal fair housing laws, including reviewing and amending specific definitions and zone districts as necessary, most recently in 2011, 2017, and 2020.
 In addition, the City will encourage development of housing for lower-income households and special needs groups (Policy 2.3).

-Additionally, the City's Community Development Department has, and will continue to, refer fair housing questions and discrimination complaints to the California Department of Fair Employment and Housing, Legal Services of Northern California, and the Fair Housing Hotline Project (Program 14).
+The City's Community Development Department has, and will continue to, refer fair housing questions and discrimination complaints to the California Department of Fair Employment and Housing, Legal Services of Northern California (Auburn), and the Fair Housing Hotline Project (Program 16).